Ashutosh enjoys writing on a variety of subjects including politics, current affairs, and social and religious issues.

 The Nobel's 'Not So Peaceful' Controversies

 Contrary to what Nobel had intended, the Nobel Peace Prize soon became a symbol of everything but peace.
 The whole idea of a recognition as worthy as a Nobel Peace Prize became more or less ambiguous.
-Although the initial period at least until the second world war saw the bulk of the Nobel Peace Prize going to those who promoted interstate peace and disarmament.
-In the later period, however, less than one-quarter of the prizes have gone towards promoting peace solely.
+The initial period through the Second World War saw the bulk of the awards go to those who promoted interstate peace and disarmament.
+However, less than one-quarter of the prizes since then have gone towards solely promoting peace.

-There has been a fair share of controversies associated with the peace prize right from the point of origin, which is the Norwegian committee and its nomination and selection process itself.
-While the other four prizes are the responsibility of the Swedish Committees, the peace prize is exclusively handled by a Norwegian Committee.
+There has been a fair share of controversies associated with the peace prize right from the point of its origin, which is the Norwegian committee and the nomination and selection process itself.
+While the other four prizes are the responsibility of the Swedish committees, the peace prize is exclusively handled by a Norwegian committee.
 That, of course, isn't the controversy, as that certainly was part of Nobel's will.
 The committee's composition as well political influence, however, is.
-In due course of time, while the Norwegian Committee has with ease diluted the actual definition of peace stated in Nobel's will to include a more broader context of peace and correlating it with human rights and related issues, essentially giving it political flavors.
-However, what they have strongly opposed, time and again is amendment or dilution of the committee itself.
-Till date, the decision of honoring this prestigious award lies in the hand of a five-member committee of the Norwegian Parliament, the Storting.
-Former Norwegian politicians to even parliamentarians have had their association with the committee.
+In due time, the Norwegian committee has diluted the definition of peace to include a more broader context to correlate it with human rights issues, essentially giving it political flavors.
+However, what they have strongly opposed is amendment or dilution of the committee itself.
+The decision of honoring this prestigious award lies in the hands of a five-member committee of the Norwegian Parliament, the Storting.
+Former Norwegian politicians to even parliamentarians have been associated with the committee.
 With that said, one cannot assume the existence of an apolitical atmosphere and absence of conflict of interests.
-Critics have hence considered the Nobel Peace Prize as a political tool, time and again.
+Critics have considered the Nobel Peace Prize to be a political tool.

 The chink in the armor came perhaps as early as 1906, a year after Norway's independence from the Swedish Union.
-The Nobel Committee then, chaired by Norway's first foreign minister, awarded the peace prize to the president of the United States, Theodore Roosevelt, for having negotiated peace in the Russo-Japanese war in 1904-5.
-It certainly sent enough shock-waves across as Roosevelt was never considered an apostle of peace, nor were his actions approving of the same.
+The Nobel committee, then chaired by Norway's first foreign minister, awarded the peace prize to the president of the United States, Theodore Roosevelt, for having negotiated peace in the Russo-Japanese war in 1904-5.
+It certainly sent enough shockwaves across as Roosevelt was never considered an apostle of peace, nor were his actions approving of the same.
 The New York Times summed it up as, "a broad smile illuminated the face of the globe when the prize was awarded ... to the most warlike citizen of these United States."
 The man who was entrusted the responsibility to prepare a report on Roosevelt's candidature was Norwegian committee adviser Halvdan Koht, who later went on represent the nation's foreign affairs.
 Halvdan tabled one of the most comprehensive report, which was mostly seen critical with only a few wins.
 The report, however, had a little bearing on the outcome.
 The motivating factor for the committee's unanimous decision, as speculated, was perhaps the current political situation in the country.
-Norway had just gained independence then, splitting from the Swedish Union and an endorsement of its sovereignty especially from a world power like the US would have been highly favorable in the nation's interest.
+Norway had just gained independence then, splitting from the Swedish Union and an endorsement of its sovereignty, especially from a world power like the US, which would have been highly favorable in the nation's interest.

 Another of the Norwegian Committee's criticized decision was awarding the peace prize to US Secretary of State, Henry Kissinger for his efforts towards the Vietnam peace accord in 1973.
-He was a joint recipient along with Vietnamese politician Le Duc Tho, who declined the Nobel Peace Prize stating "his opposite number had violated the truce".
-The war in Vietnam was far from over and the celebration of peace was irrelevant.
+He was a joint recipient along with Vietnamese politician Le Duc Tho, who declined the Nobel Peace Prize stating he was not in the position to accept the award - The war in Vietnam was far from over and the celebration of peace was irrelevant.
 Besides one doesn't even have to critically examine the role Kissinger played in the Vietnam war in which around two million lives were lost.

 A rather curious case which has even been acknowledged as an error by the Nobel Committee was the omission of Mahatma Gandhi.
 He was undoubtedly 20th century's international peace icon, whose non-violent protest against British Colonization became iconic.
 Though one can only speculate what could have been the reason?
 Perhaps, Norway did not wish to offend England.
 Gandhi received a total of 12 nominations between the year 1937 to 1948.
 That, of course, cannot be a supporting argument either.
 Jane Addams, another prominent peace activist and founder of Women's International League for Peace and Freedom was nominated on 91 occasions between 1916 to 1931, before finally getting felicitated with the prestigious award.
 The Nobel Committee, however, did acknowledge Gandhi as a 'Missing Laureate'.
 Geir Lundestad, Secretary of Norwegian Nobel Committee in 2006 said, "Gandhi could do without the Nobel Peace Prize, whether Nobel Committee can do without Gandhi is the question".